 Once you have correctly understood what type of data you collect we at Chino.io can help you tackle Data Protection Impact Assessments thanks to our useful documentation.
 We can also help you assess the different risks and describe the different security measures envisaged to address those risks.

-For furhter informations do not hesitate to contact us at firstname.lastname@example.org or download our guide on GDPR and Health App compliance.
+For furhter information do not hesitate to contact us at [firstname.lastname@example.org](mailto:email@example.com?subject=Info about DPIA") or download our guide on GDPR and Health App compliance.